lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.17 MCS Fixed Rate of Motion Software Limits

 The limits for the trajectory generation can be updated by the settings.
-Additionally, there is a supervisor for the speed to go to fault when the defined speed is overcomed.
+Additionally, there is a supervisor task for the speed to transition to fault when the defined speed is overcomed.

 ## 3.10.18 MCS Adjustable Rate of Motion Software Limits

 The limits can be updated by the settings.
+This has been extensively tested.

 ## 3.10.19 MCS Fixed Software Range of Travel Limits

 The limits can be enabled/disabled by the settings.
+This has been extensively tested.

 ## 3.10.20 MCS Adjustable Range of Travel Limits

 The limits can be enabled/disabled by the settings.
+This has been extensively tested.

 ## 3.10.21 Motion Near a Range of Travel Software Limit

-The limits are trigger when overcomed, so the stopping distance will depend on the acceleration settings.
+The limits are trigger when overcomed, so the stopping distance will depend on the acceleration and jerk settings.

 ## 3.10.22 Telemetry Buffer